3ff3x0r/AI-Governance/README.md

 | **Innovation Policy**    |                                                                                                      | **Market Efficiency Framework**: Driving economic growth<br>**Technological Hegemony**: Global innovation competition | **AI as societal savior**: Unlocking potential through innovative solutions                                         |
 | **Public Health**        |                                                                                                      | **Democratization vs. Centralization**: Equitable distribution of AI health advancements          | **AI as societal savior**: Improving healthcare access and quality                                                  |

-*This list does not intend to be complete, as many other memes can be added.
+*This list does not intend to be complete, as many other memes can be added further.

 ---